 About

 Toastable.com is a website/blog about healthy food and molecular gastronomy.
-The author, Earl Lee, writes about healthy recipes that he tries, restaurants he visits, and experimentations with molecular gastronomy (food science).
-Earl is a freshmen at Yale College.
-Besides working with food, Earl likes to run, read the news, keep up-to-date with technology, take photographs, and make art on the computer.
+The author, Earl Lee, writes about healthy recipes, restaurants, and experimentations with molecular gastronomy (food science).
+Earl is a sophomore computer science major at Yale College.
+Besides working with food, Earl likes to code, lift weights, read the news, take photographs, and make art on the computer.
 You can contact Earl via email: earl AT toastable DOT com.

 His Story…